jbencook/cs171-ag-viz/README.md

 Agri-gation Dashboard
 =============

 Welcome to our CS171 final project.
-We are visualizing how data that affects a farm, changes over space and time.
-These variables have complex relationships with one another, that we represent using d3.
+Our main website is: http://jbencook.github.io/cs171-ag-viz/

-To display the interactive visualizations locally, navigate to the project root directory and run: `python -m SimpleHTTPServer`
+We visualize how US corn yield has changed in the 20th century, along with indicators which may effect yield.
+To display the interactive visualizations locally, after putting the files on your computer navigate to the project root directory and run: `python -m SimpleHTTPServer`

-Please check out our website: http://jbencook.github.io/cs171-ag-viz/